Play.

 Everyday life.
 People.
 Conversations.
 Travel.
 A good cup of coffee.
 Chocolate cake.
 Simple things inspire me.

-(Many) Lessons Learnt
+(Many) Lessons Learned

-'The real voyage of discovery consists not in seeking new landscapes but in having new eyes.' - Marcel Proust
+'The real voyage of discovery consists not in seeking new landscapes but in having new eyes.'

-My first avocado.
-Uni.
+My first Uni.
 Spanish chocolate.
 Churros.

 A: What else have I never eaten before?
 Let's go exploring.